Souvic/pypacklib/README.md

 pip3 install git+https://github.com/Souvic/pypacklib.git
 ```

-# One interactive command with easy-to-follow prompts to create/upload/update them all!
+# One command to create/upload/update them all!
+Easy-to-follow prompts will guide you through the process
 ```
 pypack
 ```